 To the green paint you have already mixed, add a very small amount of red, until you reach a color close to sage.
 Since you are mixing all three primary colors, this will be what creates that green-brown or green-gray color.

 Be careful when adding the red, as too much will overpower the mix and you will not get the sage color you are looking for.
 You can mix in tiny amounts of white paint to lighten the color, or blue paint to darken it.
 You can also mix your basic green color as we have discussed, and then try adding gray paint.
 Again, you might have to experiment with proportions to find the best sage color.
+With this method, because you are starting from scratch you can make a sage green hue with red, green, or blue undertones.
+This method gives you a greater range of creative opportunities,

 Using a Shade of Green to Make Sage

 Choose a shade of green you want, for example, mint, olive, or camo green.
 You can then add a tiny amount of red to help get closer to a sage green color.
 If it appears to be too brown, try adding a little more green.
+You can also create a sage green with yellow undertones by using a brighter green as your base.

 If you used a green-blue color, to begin with, you can make the color warmer by adding orange.
 If the blue was more yellow, try adding a cool magenta or red-purple, which will dull the green.
 You can then add white to brighten the color or small amounts of black or more blue to darken it.

-Some may blend paints another way, by first choosing a green and then adjusting its value, by making it lighter or darker, and then adjusting the color saturation or intensity by adding red, and then making final adjustments.
+Some may blend paints another way, by first choosing a green and then adjusting its value, by making it lighter or darker and then adjusting the color saturation or intensity by adding red, and then making final adjustments.
 Whatever method you use, once you get familiar with paint’s colors and how they interact, you can experiment even further with combinations.

 Designing With Sage Green

-Sage tones are generally soothing and can be used to create a relaxing atmosphere in the home.
-You can use the sage color as your main base color or include it as an accent color.
 Colors look different on a screen than in reality, so it is best to always get samples of the paint before commencing.

 You can easily use the sage green color as a neutral, as there are many different tones.
 You can use lighter or darker shades to set the mood for the rest of the room.
-Sage also goes well with other neutrals like white and gray.
+Sage also goes well with shades like white and gray.
 Consider bringing in different patterns and textures to add more depth.
 For example, a bedroom with sage walls and a white ceiling.
+The bed can have layers of white and sage by adding a white duvet, sage-patterned cushions, and a sage color throw.
+Add in a patterned sage rug.

-Muted sage colors can also work nicely in the kitchen, consider sage cabinets if you are looking for a more neutral and timeless look.
-You can blend the sage color with other neutral like white to create a crisp and clean space.
+Muted sage colors can also work nicely in the kitchen, consider sage kitchen cabinets if you are looking for a timeless look.
+You can blend the sage color with other neutral shades like a white marble to create a crisp and clean space.
+Sage green also goes very well with other natural shades, so consider mixing in some wood tones or some natural brass fittings.
 Since sage is calming, you can create a beautifully tranquil bathroom space.
-Consider using textures, like sage tiling, and again, combine it with neutral tones and natural dark woods for a more natural feel.

 You can feel confident when using sage green for any type of design.
 The color is perfect for adding a touch of nature to any room and adding a calming and welcoming atmosphere.
 And let us not forget that sage green is the color trend for this year, so it should definitely be on your list.